Tornado rips roof off home with family inside - NewsBreak

 Tornado rips roof off home with family inside

-LAKE CHARLES, La.
-(KLFY) Homes across Lake Charles were destroyed during a severe storm Wednesday afternoon.
+LAKE CHARLES, La.– Homes across Lake Charles were destroyed during a severe storm Wednesday afternoon.

-At least one tornado is believed to have ripped through neighborhoods, leaving destruction in it’s path.
+At least one tornado was thought to have ripped through neighborhoods, leaving destruction in it’s path.

-Windows were busted, brick walls were torn down, and roofs were blown off of homes.
+Windows were busted, brick walls torn down, and roofs were torn ripped off of homes.

-One family was inside their home when a tornado ripped their roof completely off.
+One family was inside their home when a tornado ripped the roof completely off.

-The mother, father, and their two teenage children ran into a hallway, which was the only place left in the home with a cover above their heads.
+The mother, father, and their two teenage children ran into a hallway, which was the only space in the house that still had a cover above their heads.

-The family says they were hiding, ducking for cover, and hoping they were going to make it out alive.
+The family said they hid, ducked for cover, and hoped they would make it out alive.

-They say right before the tornado hit, everything went dark and quiet.
-Then there was chaos and destruction.
+They said right before the tornado hit, everything went dark and quiet.
+Then it was chaos and destruction.

-The brick wall separating the living room from the back patio was torn apart, and patio furniture flew into the living and dining areas.
+The brick wall that separated the living room from the back patio was torn apart, so patio furniture flew into the living and dining areas.

-The roof in the living room, dining room, and kitchen was blown off entirely.
+The roof of their living room, dining room, and kitchen was blown off entirely.

-The family says it was a terrifying experience, but it’s one they’re thankful they somehow all made it through.
+The family said it was a terrifying experience, but they’re thankful they all made it through.

-It’s not just their home that was devastated by the tornado; many homes in the neighborhood now have roof damage .
+It’s not just their home that was devastated by the tornado; many homes in the neighborhood had severe roof damage.

 The people in the neighborhood say they can’t believe they made it through Hurricane Laura a year ago, only to have their homes destroyed like this.

-Governor John Bel Edwards will travel to Lake Charles Thursday, where he will hold a press conference after assessing damages from the severe weather
+Governor John Bel Edwards was expected to visit Lake Charles Thursday, where he’d hold a press conference after assessing damages from the severe weather.

 For the latest news, weather, sports, and streaming video, head to KLBK | KAMC | EverythingLubbock.com.